sachinym/Github-Advanced-Security/Adv_sec_intro.md

 ### Task 1: What is GitHub Advanced Security?

 GitHub Advanced Security, or GHAS, is an integrated security suite tailored to enhance your GitHub repositories against potential threats, vulnerabilities and credential leaks without slowing development.
 It empowers developers with a robust set of tools and features to proactively identify, mitigate, and resolve security issues throughout the development lifecycle.
-Here are some key aspects of GHAS:

 ### Task 2: What are the components of GHAS?
+Here are some components of GHAS:

 1. **Secret Scanning:** Secret scanning is a crucial security feature within GitHub Advanced Security (GHAS) designed to identify and mitigate the inadvertent exposure of sensitive information, such as API keys and tokens within the source code.